CSC207-UofT/course-project-group006/design_document.md

 Users identified as teachers can upload tests and get auto-graded scores from the website after students finish the test.
 Every test question will be able to have a specific mark for our website to calculate students' scores and return to teachers.
 #### User Files
-The website will stores all he information online without using any local storage.
+The website will stores all he information online using the MySQL database and without using any local storage.
 #### Student Page
 The website creates a webpage for each registered student.
 Student users can see all the groups they have joined and are able to join new groups on the page.
 #### Teacher Page